mshobair/precisionFDA_Covid19_repo/README.md

 - Adjust value in cell 6 for the number of records queried ( ~1000000 records per subject on average)
 - Run all notebook cells by seleting from Cell menu "Run All"

-*The output will be a SQLite database (or flatfile if user chooses to) to be loaded into analysis notebook: MotifVisualizationR.ipynb*
+*The output will be a SQLite database (or flatfile if user so chooses) to be loaded into analysis notebook: MotifVisualizationR.ipynb*

  ## Run Data Analysis Notebook (L in ETL)
  - Open MotifVisualizationR.ipynb from the open Jupyter Notebook server webpage